Soft Lattice Modules that Behave Independently and Collectively: Non-prehensile Manipulation

 \subsection{Path Control of a Ball}

 Using the same principle, adding additional modules to the lattice allows us to do path control of a ball along the top surface.
-Fig.~\ref{fig:path_control} shows an example of a 3x3 grid, where white edges are the allowed paths to move through.
-We tested bi-directional manipulation and parallelogram manipulation on this surface as shown in Fig.~\ref{fig:bi_complex} and Fig.~\ref{fig:para_complex}.
+Fig.~\ref{fig:path_control} shows an example of a 3x3 grid, where white edges are the allowed paths to move through. \hlsecondversion{Except bi-directional manipulation,}we \hlsecondversion{also}tested\secondversion{bi-directional manipulation and}parallelogram manipulation on this surface\secondversion{as shown in Fig.{~\ref{fig:bi_complex}} and}(Fig.~\ref{fig:para_complex})\secondversion{We also tested}\hlsecondversion{and}manipulating two balls on the top surface, where as Fig.~\ref{fig:system_overview_manipulation} shows, two balls move in opposite directions without touching each other.